 By shifting UV and blue to orange and red light, UbiGro shifts the sun’s spectrum towards the maximum photosynthetic potential in plants which in turn improves crop yields.

 UbiGro glows when illuminated with sunlight.
 Unlike shade cloths, spray coatings or colored films that filter light, our technology converts short-wavelength photons (blue and UV) to longer wavelength photons (orange and red).

-As a luminescent layer, UbiGro empowers growers to optimize the sunlight in their greenhouse by converting excess photons of the solar spectrum while preserving colors critical for plant development.
+As a luminescent layer, the high-tech quantum dot technology within UbiGro empowers growers to optimize the sunlight in their greenhouse by converting excess photons of the solar spectrum while preserving colors critical for plant development.

 A more uniform distribution of sunlight throughout the greenhouse canopy will increase overall photosynthesis and production.
 Diffuse scattering of sunlight is an effective way to achieve a more uniform distribution.

 Direct light from the sun is strongly absorbed by the upper canopy leaving the lower canopy shaded.
 Diffused light avoids this issue: there is less shading by the upper canopy, higher light levels in the lower canopy, and the net result is better overall crop growth and plant productivity.

 What is light diffusion?
 Simply put, it is the scattering of light.
 Photons from the sun get scattered in all directions as they pass through our layer of quantum dots.
 Much like the dimpled reflector of an HID grow light that scatters the photons of light from the bulb, our UbiGro film scatters photons from the sun.

 The quantum dots used by UbiGro have great diffusion properties and when sunlight passes through UbiGro, these photons are not only having their wavelength changed to be more orange and red but also scattering them, making them penetrate deeper into the plant canopy to increase overall production.